Rick Harris begins his 13th season at the helm of the Knights men's basketball program

 Jackson competed actively in bodybuilding competitions and held the titles of Mr. Eastern America, Mr. Boston and Mr. Rhode Island from 1970-72.
 In 1990, he finished fourth in the Mr. Rhode Island competition.
 Jackson graduated from Mt.
 Pleasant High School in 1970 and received a Technical Arts degree from Providence Opportunity Industrial Center in 1974.
 Jackson has served as a mentor to young people for more than 25 years.
 He has been involved at the Olneyville Boys Club, Washington Park Community Center and John Hope Settlement House.
 He also coaches in the Providence Recreation Fall League.

 Jackson is a resident of Providence.

-Josh Perry returns to the CCRI men’s basketball coaching staff after serving as a volunteer assistant in the 2014-15 season.
-He is a former Knights’ reserve guard from 2010-12 and played in 42 games.
+Perry played two seasons at CCRI from 2010 through 2012 as a backup guard, appearing in 42 games.
 Last year, Perry helped with statistical entry and aided with game reports for the team.
-His experience both with community college athletics along with talent as a player, have made him a valued asset to the CCRI coaching staff.
+His experience with community college athletics in addition to his expertise as a player make him a valued asset to the CCRI coaching staff.

-Before playing the college, he played basketball and ran track at South Kingstown High School.
-Perry currently resides in Providence.
+Before playing collegiately, Perry played basketball and ran track at South Kingstown High School.